Categories

 Songwriting

 The song page for “I Must Be Silent” provides documentation behind pretty much every lyric in the song, in obsessive detail.
-What I didn’t get into there is the musical composition and structure of the song.
+What I didn’t discuss is the musical composition and structure of the song.
 There’s no time like the present.

-When I got clarity on how I was finally going to tackle a version of this story, I was conscious of not wanting to repeat myself musically.
-I favor 3/4 and 6/8 time signatures heavily, which work very nicely for that ballad feel and feel just that bit removed from the 20th and 21st centuries.
+When the inspiration came to me and I found a way into this song, I was conscious of not wanting to repeat myself musically.
+I favor 3/4 and 6/8 time signatures, which work very nicely for that ballad feel, a bit removed from 21st century style.
 My instinct here was to break from that, and use a meter that imparted a sense of urgency and suspense.
-It’s ironic, really…I’m telling the story of a guy who sees himself in large part as a prisoner (which he is), doing slow time that he can’t even measure.
-But in the elfin court, where time loses meaning, his mortality, his sense of life and opportunities he is missing in the mortal world and may never get back, continues to pulse through him.
+It’s ironic, really…I’m telling the story of a man imprisoned in the elfin court, where time loses meaning.
+But his mortality, his sense of life and missed opportunities in the world he left behind, continues to pulse through him.
 2/4, cut time, felt immediately right when I heard it start to take shape.
-(It reflected the urgency I felt to be able to present the first new song in over a year in time for Pennsic, at that point less than a month away.)
+(It also reflected the urgency I felt to be able to complete a new song time for Pennsic, less than a month away.)

 The verses push and chafe at their constraints.
 Two quick lines (“I think back to the Eildon tree / Where strange lady came to me”) followed by a longer line that slows down and breathes for a moment (“There were silver bells hung from her horse’s mane”).
-I need to cover narrative ground in each verse, so I repeat that pattern four times to give the story the space it needs to unspool, but change the melody on the third iteration, and the fourth transitions into a pre-chorus.
-The refrain continues to move with urgency, both rhythmically and by not being a repeating chorus.
-That’s a chunk of lyrics, and we’re going to take this through five verses.
-I don’t want to give the listener space to lose the thread or lose interest.
+We need to cover narrative ground in each verse, so we’ll sing four stanzas of that to give the story the space it needs to unspool, but change the melody on the third stanza, and the fourth serves as a pre-chorus.
+The refrain continues to move with urgency, both rhythmically and by not repeating chorus.
+We have a lot of story to tell in five verses; we need to keep the tale moving.

-As I practice and performed the piece over the next few years, and then began recording it, I started fiddling with the melody in places.
-I noticed that I had trouble supporting the sustained interval at the end of the verse, so I modified it to add a transition note to support it.
+As I practice and performed the piece and then began recording it, I started tweaking parts of the melody.
+I noticed that I had trouble supporting the sustained interval at the end of the verse, so I added a transitional note to support it.
 The opening notes of the chorus were originally much higher, and a bit showy.
-My friend Carson Grey Lutchansky (aka Silence de Cherbourg) helped me tremendously by giving me female guide vocals for all the new recordings on this album that needed them, and I noticed there were notes that a little tricky for her.
-Obviously we’re both bards and could work through these issues…but if we found them tricky, would other people who wanted to learn the song find it frustrating?
-I’ve evolved as a songwriter since the days of “Tam Lin”, and I’m much less interested in showing off as a vocalist and more interested in a singable line that sounds good.
+My friend Carson Grey Lutchansky (aka Silence de Cherbourg) helped me tremendously by giving me female guide vocals for all the new recordings on this album that needed them.
+Singing an octave above me, there were notes that pushed her a little.
+She’s a terrific singer, and performers can work through these issues…but if Carson and I found parts of the tune difficult, what about other people who might want to learn the song?
+A good ballad should be comfortable and enjoyable to sing, rather than showing off the vocalist’s pipes.

 Another issue came up as I added instruments to the mix.
-In the third line of the refrain (“Though I harp for the hall…”) “harp” was getting lost.
-The third word of that line in each refrain is a stressed word that does important work, and needs to be heard clearly.
+In the third line of the refrain (“Though I harp for the hall…”) the word “harp” was getting lost.
+The third word of that line is stressed in each refrain and conveys important information: it needs to be heard clearly.
 Reversing the first three notes, from a downward to an upward run, gave that stressed word the volume and pitch to stand out better in the mix, and sounded just as good musically.
-I made the change, and subtle modifications like that had a positive cumulative impact on the overall song.
+Subtle modifications like that shaped and improved the song over the course of the project.

+I wrote up notation for some of the instrumental lines, enough to convey specific melodic lines I wanted to use, and to suggest tone and flow for the musicians generally.
 I realized that I wanted a motif to slot between each refrain and the next verse, and for the intro and the outro of the song.
-I started with the first few sung notes from the verse and then took it in some playful directions.
+I started with the first few sung notes from the verse and then took it in some playful directions, producing a quick, light riff that maintained the tension.
+Now we had something to record, and an overall approach.

 Recording

 Quick note: On this blog, I usually refer to Scadians by their persona names, which I consider to be a sign of respect.
-In the SCA, I strongly prefer when people call me Drake, which reflects this specific version of myself where I focus a lot of time and effort.
+In the SCA, I prefer Drake, which reflects the time and craft I’ve invested.
 This “deep dive”, however, is primarily about making a 21st century album.
-I’m going to refer to my collaborators by the names they use as musicians, which are usually their modern names.
-Two notable exceptions are Cedric Fithelere (James Hazlerig) and Bird the Bard (Ariel Contreras, stay tuned for my next post) who use those names as performers, and that’s what I always call them.
-Note too that I’m including the image that I used on the back cover of the CD as each artist is introduced.
+I will refer to my collaborators by the names they use as musicians, which are usually their modern names.
+There are a couple who perform under assumed names, such as Cedric Fithelere (James Hazlerig) and Bird the Bard (Ariel Contreras, stay tuned for my next post).
+I’m including the image that I used for the back cover of the CD as each artist is introduced.

-Dave Lambert, an old friend, has been my go-to guitarist ever since I started recording Hidden Gold in 2012.
-Most of this album began with a guide vocal from me, a strong metronome, and guitar tracks from Dave.
-Sometimes that was all I needed.
-Sometimes, as was the case here, I would bring him back late in the process, when most or all of the other components were in place I recognized what I might have missed in the early takes.
+Dave Lambert, an old friend, has been my go-to guitarist since I started recording Hidden Gold in 2012.
+Most tracks on this project started with a guide vocal from me, a strong metronome, and guitar tracks from Dave.
+Sometimes the those initial guitar tracks were everything we needed.
+Other times, such as this song, I would bring him back later in the process, when most of the other elements were in the mix, and I knew what needed rework or changes the song needed.

-I spoke with a number of female singers over the course of recording, but the elf queen was a challenging part to cast (particularly during the pandemic).
-Thomas’s queen is very different from the fierce and jealous one in Tam Lin, who Heather Dale had captured perfectly.
-This elf queen is clever, courtly, charming, insightful.
-Above all, she is intoxicating and irresistible to Thomas, very aware of it, but also deeply fond of him.
-She genuinely has no desire to do him wrong, but like all Fae, she can never fully understand the heart of a mortal any more than he can understand hers.
+I spoke with a number of singers over the course of recording, but the elf queen was a challenging part to cast (particularly during the pandemic).
+Thomas’s queen is very different from the fierce and jealous one in Tam Lin that Heather Dale had captured perfectly.
+This elf queen is courtly, charming, and insightful.
+Above all, she knows that she is intoxicating and irresistible to Thomas, but she is also deeply fond of him.
+She is, as she sees it, giving him the gift of her favor as a patron, for a price that seems reasonable from her perspective.
 Vocally, the part demands a strong, elegant soprano.

 It was pretty late in the process that it occurred to me to approach Louisa Valentín, who I had befriended online during the pandemic.
 She was new to the SCA at that point, though she had been playing with a different medieval reenactment group and had an abiding interest in early music.
 We hadn’t met in person (she had young children and SCA events were just starting up again), but I knew she lived in New Jersey and was always warm and friendly when we chatted.
 I listened to some of the recordings of her vocals online.
 Her formal training as a soprano was very different from the conversational singing style used for the SCA and other modern singing.
 But (a) her voice was amazing, (b) I suspected she could capture the qualities I was looking for, and (c) those differences, including the traces of her Puerto Rican accent, might evoke a sense of Fae strangeness to the listener.
 It was definitely worth reaching out to her.

-For percussion, I called on Paul Butler, who had provided that and nearly every other instrument for Hidden Gold.
-He had been incredibly busy through most of this process, which was part of the reason I was assembling the instrumental team the hard way.
-But percussion for this album was a project unto itself, in some ways more complicated than most any other instrument, and much harder to do remotely rather than in my home studio.
-(I had a space with some reasonable sound absorption and a treated ceiling.
-Without that, recording drums would almost certainly produce echoes and reverb that would create major problems in mixing.)
+For percussion, I called on Paul Butler (Arden of Icombe), the musical wizard who had done so much work on Hidden Gold.
+He was now incredibly busy at work, which was part of the reason I was assembling the instrumental team the hard way.
+But percussion for this album was a project unto itself, in some ways more complicated than most any other instrument, and really needed to happen in my home studio.
+I had a space with some reasonable sound absorption and a treated ceiling.
+Without that or a real studio space, drums would pick up reverb and artifacts that would be major problems for mixing.

-Paul was able to find enough slack in his schedule for a single afternoon of recording for the entire album.
+Paul was able to find enough slack in his schedule for one afternoon of recording, for the entire album.
 I sent him all the mixes I had, along with sheet music and notes.
 He showed up prepared, as he always does.
 We worked quickly, laying down as many textures and rhythms as we could to suit all the tracks that would need them.
-It would prove to be a solid foundation–but I was going to need more percussion elements to finish “I Must Be Silent” and some of the other tracks.
-We’ll come back to that.
+It was a great foundation–but I was going to need more percussion elements to finish “I Must Be Silent” and the overall album.
+(We’ll come back to that.)

-Strings: Now I knew that Paul wasn’t available to plan, arrange, and play strings as he had done for me previously.
-What were the odds I’d be able to find someone else who could throw together and then record detailed, complex arrangements virtually on demand, on a schedule that would line up with my needs…who would be willing to donate these services for free, and could come record in my home studio?
-I had struck lightning with Paul, who I first met in summer camp when we were both teens.
+Strings: Paul was clearly not available for any other instrumental work on this project.
+What were the odds I’d be able to find someone else who could assemble and then record detailed, complex arrangements virtually on demand, on a schedule that would line up with my needs…for free, in my home studio?
+Paul and I went back years–we’d met at a performing arts summer camp when we were both teens.
 That specific combination of talents was not going to fall into my lap a second time.
 I would need a different approach for this album.

 Did I know anyone with deep, deep violin experience and talent?
-Someone who might be able to collaborate with me in a studio, experiment with different motifs and effects based on recordings-in-progress and a description of what I needed?
-Someone connected to the SCA, or adjacent, who understood filk music sensibilities?
+Someone who might be able to collaborate with me in a studio, experiment with different motifs and effects, based on recordings-in-progress and a description of what I needed?
+Ideally, someone connected to the SCA and/or the filk music community?
 Someone who might think this sounded like fun, enough to volunteer hours of work?
 It occurred to me that I knew a guy…

-Cedric Fithelere was actually a friend of Jessica’s, and I had become Facebook friends with him through her.
-Fiddler for the Bedlam Bards, former premier bard of Ansteorra, long-time Pennsic regular.
-Cedric would be an absolute “get”.
+Cedric Fithelere was actually a friend of Jessica’s: fiddler for the Bedlam Bards, former premier bard of Ansteorra, a long-time Pennsic regular.
+For this project he would be an absolute “get”.
 I bounced the thought off Jess, who said, “It certainly can’t hurt to ask.”
-I pinged him on Facebook, not unlike how I’d approach Louisa a while later, and his response was straightforward: “I would be honored to work with a bard of your caliber.”
-(Seriously, that is what he said.
-Maybe you can resist a humblebrag like that, I confess I cannot.
-I had the grace to blush to the roots of my hair.)
+I pinged him on Facebook, much as I would approach Louisa later, and his response was straightforward: “I would be honored to work with a bard of your caliber.”
+(No, seriously.
+I blushed to the roots of my hair.)

 Jess grinned and gave me her scheming look.
 “Any chance you’d like a fiddler for your birthday, love?
 Maybe he’d be up for crashing in our guest room for a week or so…ask if he has any friends in New York he’s been wanting to see?
-If he’s up for it, I can find a reasonable round-trip flight from Houston after the holidays.”
-He was up for it, and so he came and visited for a week.
+I can find a reasonable round-trip flight from Houston after the holidays.”
+It sounded great to him, so he visited with us for a week.
 We spent four days taking advantage of his five-string fiddle, which could be played as a fiddle, violin, or viola as needed.

-We spent some time and energy on “I Must Be Silent”.
-Cedric was excited, as a serious fan of the novel.
-The first verse would be spare, giving us room to build.
-I planned out tone and mood for the rest of the song.
-Verse 2 (meeting the elf queen) needed to be romantic and seductive; Verse 3 (the journey to Elfland) needed to be eerie and disorienting; for Verse 4 (serving his silent time in the elfin court) I wanted some cinematic, staccato string pops to emphasize the growing tension; Verse 5 (the return) needed to be reflective and a bit melancholy, as Thomas learned of his “reward” of the tongue that cannot lie.
+Cedric was excited to work on “I Must Be Silent”, as a serious fan of Ellen’s novel.
+I planned out tone and mood as the song built up after the opening verse: verse 2 (meeting the elf queen) needed to be romantic and seductive; verse 3 (the journey to Elfland) needed to be eerie and disorienting; for verse 4 (serving his silent time in the elfin court) I wanted some cinematic, staccato string pops to emphasize the growing tension; verse 5 (the return) needed to be reflective and a bit melancholy, as Thomas takes his leave and contemplates a future with the tongue that cannot lie.

-A friend referred me to Rich Simons, a seasoned orchestra player and conductor.
-Like Cedric, Rich was comfortable enough with the sort of lines I needed that he figured we could lay down everything we needed for the album in one afternoon.
-He was right.
-On “I Must Be Silent”, he provided the suspenseful plucked line I wanted for the opening verse and chorus, and took the cello across a multi-octave range depending on the demands of each verse.
+A friend connected me to Rich Simons, a seasoned orchestra player and conductor.
+Like Cedric, Rich was comfortable with the sort of lines I needed, and we laid down all the cello tracks for the album in one afternoon.
+On “I Must Be Silent”, he provided the suspenseful plucked line I wanted for the opening verse and chorus, and took the cello across a multi-octave range that gave depth and support to Cedric’s fiddle work.

-Recorder provides a wonderful tone for this sort of music if woodwinds are called for.
-I definitely wanted to go for broke and include recorder in this song, in the hopes that it could dance with the violin line and create complexity (without being too distracting–but that was a problem to tackle in mixing).
+Recorder provides a wonderful tone for this sort of music if woodwinds are called for, and I had in mind a dance between recorder and strings that would create complexity (without being too distracting–but that was a mixing issue).

-I knew the first person I wanted to ask.
-Sharon Keeling Davis is a good friend in Missouri who I first met at Known World Cooks and Bards back in 2019 and have hung out with at Pennsic.
+I knew who I wanted to ask.
+Sharon Keeling Davis (Elaisse de Garrigues) is a good friend in Missouri who I first met at Known World Cooks and Bards back in 2019 and have hung out with at Pennsic.
 She was happy to work from my general notions and provide me a few playful tracks to work from, including the sheet music riff.

-My friend David Yardley, former East Kingdom bardic champion, was kind enough to record the harp parts I had written and send them to me from Australia.
+My friend David Yardley (Geoffrey of Exeter), former East Kingdom bardic champion, was kind enough to record the harp parts I had written and send them to me from Australia.
 (Music from another realm indeed.)

 Glockenspiel: When the song mentioned the (fifty and nine) silver bells on the queen’s mount, I immediately began to hear a ringing motif that had to be in the song.
 I looked up various melodic percussion instruments and determined glockenspiel had the quality I needed.